 SP is a performance-based program.
 In a performance-based program, grades serve a different purpose than they do in a traditional academic program.
 In a performance-based program your grades do not directly affect our decision to recommend you for licensure, advancement in field experiences, or continuation in the program.
-In a performance-based program, grades are indicators of the following matters: 1) timely progress in understanding and applying the knowledge base needed to perform at the proficient level, (2) intellectual engagement with the process of becoming school psychologist, (3) ability to think, speak, and write at a graduate level.
+In a performance-based program, grades are indicators of the following matters: (1) timely progress in understanding and applying the knowledge base needed to perform at the proficient level, (2) intellectual engagement with the process of becoming school psychologist, (3) ability to think, speak, and write at a graduate level.

-You must maintain at least a 3.0 GPA throughout the Program.
-If your grade point average falls below 3.0 at any time during the Program, you may be removed from fieldwork placement and will be placed on probation.
+Students must maintain at least a 3.0 GPA throughout the Program.
+If a student's grade point average falls below 3.0 at any time during the Program, they may be removed from fieldwork placement and will be placed on probation.

-In SP, grades of B or higher are required for passing.
-Grades lower than B will not meet degree requirements and must be repeated until a passing grade is earned.
+In SP, grades of "B" or higher are required for passing.
+Grades lower than "B" will not meet degree requirements and must be repeated until a passing grade is earned.
 Students must retake all courses (up to two) in which they earned a grade of "B-" or lower.
 Students earning a grade of "B-" or lower in a course(s) will result in automatic review by the SP faculty.
-Three grades of "B-" or below in their program course of study will result in the student's dismissal from the program, regardless of the student's overall grade point average..
+Three grades of "B-" or below in their program course of study will result in the student's dismissal from the program, regardless of the student's overall grade point average.

 An Incomplete "I" is a temporary grade which may be given at the instructor's discretion to a student when illness, necessary absence, or other reasons beyond the control of the student prevent completion of course requirements by the end of the academic term.
 Because courses are cumulative, students may not be allowed to begin/continue academic courses or fieldwork placements until all grades of Incomplete have been resolved.
 It is the responsibility of the student to initiate the Incomplete process by immediately communicating with the instructor prior to the end of the quarter, and it is up to the instructor to determine what will be required to show competency in the course.
-The Incomplete form may be downloaded from the Registrar.
+More information regarding the incomplete grade policy can be found in the Graduate Bulletin, http://bulletin.du.edu/graduate/.